Juul agrees to pay $438 mn in US over marketing vapes to youth

 Under the agreement, which is still being finalized, Juul would provide payments over the next 6-10 years to individual US states and pledge to not employ cartoons in ads or otherwise market to younger consumers.

-The probe was launched two years ago by state officials in Connecticut, Oregon and Texas.
+The probe was led two years ago by state officials in Connecticut, Oregon and Texas and joined by other states.

 The investigation "revealed that Juul wilfully engaged in an advertising campaign that appealed to youth, even though its e-cigarettes are both illegal for them to purchase and unhealthy for children," according to a press release from the Oregon Department of Justice.